SETTLE DOWN! Our best settling techniques for babies.

 This is very important for young babies but it also definitely also helps older babies settle and sleep for longer too.
 White noise replicates the loud whooshing sounds babies hear in the womb, sounds that are louder than a vacuum cleaner in utero.
 Hearing loud white noise triggers the calming response in babies, especially if they are overtired, overstimulated or crying.
 White noise also disguises any noises from the household which might startle or wake a sleeping baby.
 When babies reach around 4 months and start waking between sleep cycles, their senses fully switch on.
 Having white noise playing means they are hearing the same comforting sound they heard when they fell asleep and they’ll find it easier to transition between sleep cycles.

-We have an album of excellent white noise tracks available for you to download.
+We have an album of excellent white noise tracks available here.
 Experts recommend playing the white noise louder than the baby’s cries (if they are crying) or as loud as a shower to encourage good sleep.

 How to settle a baby with shushing: